ValarDragon/language-sage/README.md

 # Sage math language support in Atom
 Adds syntax highlighting and snippets to Sage math files in Atom.
 Currently limited to basic python syntax.
-Work is currently being done to add more sage mathematics functions to the langauge specification, to be highlighted.
+Work is currently being done to add more sage mathematics functions to the language specification, to be highlighted.

-This repository is a fork from [Sage-language](https://github.com/nayrangnu/language-sage), which essentially took the [Python Language Bundle](https://github.com/atom/language-python) and replaced python everywhere with sage.
+[This repository](https://github.com/ValarDragon/language-sage) is a fork from [Sage-language](https://github.com/nayrangnu/language-sage), which essentially took the [Python Language Bundle](https://github.com/atom/language-python) and replaced python everywhere with sage.

 To fix `in,is,not,and,or` and parameters for functions being highlighted, add the following to your personal stylesheet (which can be found at Edit -> Stylesheet):
 ```